Franz LISZT and his dramatic museum for solo piano.

-Franz LISZT (1811.1886)
+Franz Liszt (1811.1886)

-Four large pages in-4°.
+Four pages, large quarto.
 Unpublished letter.
 Genoa.
 July 2, 1838.

-After his dazzling Viennese success during the concerts given for the benefit of the victims of the Pest floods, and at the dawn of his period of splendor ( Glanz Periode ), Liszt, reluctantly, returned to Italy with Marie d' Agoult, tortured.
+After his dazzling Viennese success at the concerts given for the benefit of the victims of the Pest floods, and at the dawn of his period of splendor ( Glanz Periode ), Liszt reluctantly returned to Italy to be with the tortured Marie d'Agoult.

 ________________________________________________________________________________________